project-unisonOS/project-unisonos.github.io/docs/architecture/components/storage-and-persistence.md

 ## Overview

-Storage is the unified persistence layer for UnisonOS.
-It fronts Postgres for structured data, Redis for ephemeral/cache state, and an optional object store for large binaries.
-Graph indexing is handled separately; storage simply exposes IDs that graph services can reference.
+Storage is the unified persistence layer for UnisonOS artifacts and durable service records.
+It provides a single API for:

+- Durable key/value records
+- Working memory entries
+- Vault entries (encrypted blobs)
+- Audit events
+- Objects (binary artifacts + metadata)

+In current implementations, the storage service persists metadata to **Postgres** (required in production; SQLite is only allowed for local/dev), and stores object payloads on the local storage volume.

 ## Responsibilities